Play Games. Have Fun.

 AMR 35 (PaK 6)

 Developed as a replacement for the AMR 33, in comparison, the Automitrailleuse de Reconnaissance Renault Modèle 35 (AMR 35) was somewhat larger, had a rear-mounted engine and an improved suspension sported a wider track.
 The AMR 35 retained the same configuration for its two-man crew as its predecessor with both the driver and commander/gunner seated offset to the left.
 As built, it was the fasted tracked vehicle in the French arsenal.
+After some 70+ vehicles were completed, a serious number of design and manufacturing flaws were discovered that ceased further production.
+Renault spent the better part of a year redesigning and repairing the initial batch of defective vehicles.
+While improvements were made, the AMR 35 still suffered from reliability issues that would plague it through its operational history.

 While four distinct models were designed, only two actually entered series production, the 7.5mm and 13.2mm machinegun armed versions, presented as the AMR 35 and AMR 35(H), respectively, in the game.
 The AMR 35(H)’s turret was somewhat unique in that its left front side was higher where the gun was fed and the commander/gunner sat.
 Two versions mounting a 25mm anti-tank gun, one turret-mounted and the other with the 25mm gun mounted in a fixed position in the hull only reached the prototype stage.